mevdschee/php-crud-api/README.md

 ]);
 ```

-The `customControllers` config supports a comma separated list of custom controllers classes.
+The `customControllers` config supports a comma separated list of custom controller classes.

 ## Tests